+Duality

+Honest

+Integrated

+Landscape

-Duality Honest Integrated Landscape PLACE CHARACTER AND ROLE Emplacement Park is a traditional, formal memorial to Cockburn Coast's brush with war time defence.
+Emplacement Park is a traditional, formal memorial to Cockburn Coast's brush with war time defence.
 It is a quiet contemplative place, for reflection and appreciation of views to the islands of Cockburn Sound and other emplacement sites.
 A destination for heritage visitors and a pocket park for local residents.

-A destination for local residents.
-Cockburt, heritage trail, reflection, quiet time Not applicable.
-DCATION ASTERPLAN DETAIL KEY PRINCIPLES • Retain views to the islands, and other emplacements The value of Emplacement Park is its military heritage and views to the islands.
-These views should be retained, enhanced and showcased by future development of the Cockburn Coast.
+Enclosure to the north and south, retain views to the west.